Langkawi Local Food & Outlets

 On the other hand a local night market sets up every day at different places in the island which is best known for take away cheap Malay food.
 Many locals and Expats also eat the food on site while standing and having a chat with each other.
 It's not only about food here, it's also the great friendly ambience.

 Another locals' favorite are the Kuih Stalls that can be found in several places in the island.
 They sell delicious hand made snacks, cakes, cookies and other local fares.

 Let's first look into which are the top local dishes that should be in your priority list.
 Note that the local Malay food can be quite spicy and they use all kinds of local herbs & plants to get the flavors and unique aroma in their preparations.

-In Langkawi the Malaysian food enjoy a combination of different ethnic cuisine including Malay, Indian & Chinese preparations, and in some cases you will also get fusion dishes like the Nyonya which is a combination of Malay and Chinese preparations.
+In Langkawi the Malaysian food comprises of a combination of different ethnic cuisine including Malay, Indian & Chinese preparations, and in some cases you will also get fusion dishes like the Nyonya which is a combination of Malay and Chinese preparations.

 But if you want to go for authentic Malay food in Langkawi, here are the ones to try first: